Going Organic for Beginners

 So, if you want to eat organic, then you’ll have to be the one in charge of cooking.
 There’s just no other way to have control over the quality of your ingredients.

 8. Don’t try to be perfect

 No really, just let go of that perfection mindset.
 I have to remind myself of that all the time.
-For instance, I’m getting ready to travel on an adventure this summer.
-I’ve already prepared myself to let go of that perfectionist attitude and just do the best I can.
-I’ll return to my organic habits as soon as I get back, and that’s the best I can do.
+For instance, I find it very hard to eat organic when I’m traveling.
+I always have to prepare myself to let go of that perfectionist attitude and just do the best I can.

 1: Brantsæter AL, Ydersbond TA, Hoppin JA, Haugen M, Meltzer HM.
 Organic Food in the Diet: Exposure and Health Implications.
 Annu Rev Public Health.
 2017 Mar 20;38:295-313. doi: 10.1146/annurev-publhealth-031816-044437.
 Epub 2016 Dec 15.
 PubMed PMID: 27992727.

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.